 Constipation is a common digestive problem that disrupts a person’s normal passing of stool.
-While a majority of us experience short bouts of the condition, others suffer from it as a painful long-term problem.
+While many people experience short bouts of the condition, others suffer from it as a painful long-term problem.

 Symptoms of Constipation

-Constipation is a tricky problem to define, largely because our digestive systems all function slightly differently.
-What might be normal for you might not be normal for someone else.
+Constipation is a difficult problem to define, largely because our digestive systems all function slightly differently.
+What may be normal for you might not be normal for someone else.

 Constipation symptoms include: